Richard Cottingham's house

 One day, Cottingham told his co-worker that he had stolen a sex worker's money and clothes while she was sleeping.
 His "justification" for doing this was that he "didn't like anyone getting one over" on him.

-During his trial, he testified that he had been fascinated by bondage since he was a young child.
+During his trial, he admitted that he had been fascinated by bondage since he was a young child.

 Since his incarceration, he has attempted suicide on two occasions.

 Cottingham has confessed to murdering 12 women.
-This number may increase in the future, as he has stated in the past that his victim count is much higher.
+This number may increase in the future, as he has claimed that his victim count is much higher.

 1967: Nancy Schiava Vogel (29).